nollenr/AWS-Terraform-CRDB-Module/README.md

 - [Connecting to the Cluster](#connecting-to-the-cockroach-cluster-from-the-app-instance)

 ## Latest Changes
+* 2025 08 27:  Add unencrypted PKCS#8 DER-encoded version of the client private key

+  As part of the Terraform provisioning process, an unencrypted PKCS#8 DER-encoded version of the client private key is automatically generated and stored in the `certs` directory on the **app server**.
+This file is created using openssl pkcs8 and is provided for compatibility with tools (such as the PostgreSQL JDBC driver) that require private keys in this specific format.
+You do not need to use this file unless your client application (e.g., Java-based tools using JDBC) explicitly requires a PKCS#8 DER-encoded key.
+The key follows the following naming convention `client.<admin_user_name>.key.pk8`

 * 2025 07 25:  Include WAL Failover (variable `crdb_wal_failover="yes"`)

   NOTE:  the `--log-config-file=logs.yaml` suggested by the documentation for [`wal-failover`](https://www.cockroachlabs.com/docs/stable/wal-failover#3-log-configuration-for-wal-failover) has not been implemented.
 In `25.2.2`, the following errors were received, stopping the cluster from starting: